States and Tribal Concerns, Proposed Solutions (81.106)

 Application Procedure

-After informal communication, a formal proposal by the applicants, is submitted to the DOE Carlsbad Area Office.
-Note: All eligible parties are participating in the program and applications from others will not be accepted.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+After informal communication, a formal application by the applicant is submitted to the DOE Carlsbad Field Office.
+Note: All eligible parties are participating in the program and applications from others will not be accepted

 Award Procedure

-Decisions are made by DOE Carlsbad Area Office.
+Decisions are made by DOE Carlsbad Field Office.
 Award documents are then prepared.

 Deadlines